 The Central region includes 55 cities and towns, including Worcester.
-Warming temperatures, resulting in more extreme heat days and shifting habitats, drive many of the most urgent impacts, but changes in intense rainfall events and droughts are also important, particularly for impacts on freshwater ecosystems, forest health, and agricultural productivity in this region.
-Below are the top two impacts per sector.
+Warming temperatures, resulting in more extreme heat days and shifting habitats, drive many of the most urgent impacts.
+Below are the top two impacts per sector (three listed for tied scores).
 The bookmark icons identify unique regional priorities, meaning for each sector, impacts that are not a top three most urgent impact statewide but are a top impact regionally.